ai-winter/ros_motion_planning/README.md

 ## 1. <span id="1">Documentation
-Generating doxygen documentation helps you understand the code better.
+Generating a doxygen documentation helps you understand the code better.

 First install doxygen and graphviz.
 ```sh